 More specifically, the Business Conduct Guidelines state that "economic and financial information concerning Siemens Gamesa and its Group - especially the Annual Accounts - shall faithfully reflect the company's economic, financial and equity reality, in accordance with generally accepted accounting principles and international financial reporting standards.
-For these purposes, Siemens Gamesa will not conceal or distort the information in the accounting records and reports of Siemens Gamesa or its Group, which shall be complete, precise and accurate.
-Siemens Gamesa will apply the controls established by the Internal Control over Financial Reporting System (ICFRS), the objective of which is to ensure the reliability of the Company's financial information, to all the Group's companies and in their respective areas of responsibility".
+For these purposes, Siemens Gamesa will not conceal or distort the information in the accounting records and reports of Siemens Gamesa will apply the controls established by the Internal Control over Financial Reporting System (ICFRS), the objective of which is to ensure the reliability of the Company's financial information, to all the Group's companies and in their respective areas of responsibility".